slatedocs/slate/source/index.md

 		<tr>
 			<td>Transfer Currency</td>
 			<td>ccy</td>
-			<td>If this transaction is a transfer, the currency of the "amt" field being transferred.</td>
+			<td>If this transaction is a transfer, the currency of the "amt" field being transferred.
+Maximum length is three characters.</td>
 			<td>No</td>
 		</tr>
 		<tr>